MarcoStb1993/robot_statemachine/rsm_core/README.md

 "your_package_name" /"your_workspace_path"/src/"your_package_name"/rsm_example_plugins.xml
 rsm_additions /home/marco/catkin_ws/src/robot_rsm/rsm_additions/rsm_plugins.xml
 ```
-You can now use the plugin state in the RSM.
+You are now able to use the plugin state in the RSM.

 ### Use plugin state in the RSM